JunyaoPu/junyaopu.github.io/index.markdown

 <div class="quoty-text">

-I am working in <b>AI research and development</b>, with a focus on creating real-time AI vision systems for edge hardware such as the NVIDIA Jetson family.
-Additionally, I have a strong interest in <b>large language model</b> and <b>generative AI</b> with deep learning.
+As an <b>AI researcher and developer</b>, I specialize in creating <b>real-time AI vision systems</b> for edge hardware, specifically for the <b>NVIDIA Jetson family</b>.
+My work involves leveraging cutting-edge deep learning techniques to build efficient and effective computer vision algorithms that can operate on resource-constrained devices.
+In addition, I have a keen interest in <b>large language models</b> and <b>generative AI</b>, and enjoy exploring the possibilities they offer for enhancing human-machine interactions.

 </div>
 <hr>